netneurolab/pypyls/Code_of_Conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Ross Markello at ross.markello@mail.mcgill.ca or Elizabeth DuPre at elizabeth.dupre@mail.mcgill.ca.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Ross Markello at ross.markello@mail.mcgill.ca.
 Confidentiality will be respected in reporting.

 ## Attribution